stolostron/rhacm-docs/_pages/advisory_review.md

 ## Background

 Advisories are released for General Availability (GA) release, z-streams (x.y.z), and for all operator releases (Submariner, VolSync, Gatekeeper, and Global Hub).
-Announcements about the build of advisories are announced by the CI/CD team.
+Announcements about the build of advisories come from the the CI/CD team.

 ## Communications